-A few weeks back, I found this Anthropologie felt bow garland and was instantly drawn to it.
+Way back in 2013 (!), I found this Anthropologie felt bow garland and was instantly drawn to it. (also, 2013 is why this picture is teeny tiny)

 It turned out to be a super easy and inexpensive project (under $10).
-The best part is that the bright mixed colors are totally seasonless- this garland could easily be used year round for different events, or you could change the colors to make the garland specific to a certain holiday (like a mix of reds and pinks for Valentine’s Day).
+The best part is that the bright mixed colors are super versatile- this garland could easily be used year round for different events, or you could change the colors to make the garland specific to a certain holiday (like a mix of reds and pinks for Valentine’s Day).

 What you’ll need:

 - 9×12 Felt sheets in a variety of colors.
+These sheets were from Michael’s.
 I used 2 sheets each of mustard, bright yellow, hot pink, pink, red, lime, dark green, navy, light blue, teal, dark brow, black, and white

 - Monofilament (fishing line) or white sewing thread